wangchning/vocabulary/Vocabulary.md

 You can find a node on a plant: it's the swelling on the stem marking the spot where leaves emerge.

 Another type os node is a round swelling.
 Some are abnormal, like a node you discover on your knee, but others, such as a lymph node, are a normal part of your immune system.

+### nomenclature &emsp; /'noʊmənˌkleɪtʃər/
+When adjusting to a new job, you may have trouble understanding the nomenclature, or system of naming things, in the workplace.
+Just remember: they're "guests," not "customers," and ther push a "purchase buggy," not a "shopping cart."

 ### not to mention
 - He's one of the kindest and most intelligent, not to mention handsome, men I know.